Spine Surgeon on Long Island

-Dr. Ira Chernoff obtained his BS degree from Long Island University- C.W.
+Dr. Ira Chernoff is a Spine Surgeon on Long Island who obtained his BS degree from Long Island University- C.W.
 Post where he graduated Summa Cum Laude.
 He received his MD degree from the State University of NY at Downstate.
 He completed his residency in Orthopaedic Surgery at SUNY Stony Brook serving as chief resident in 1987.
 He went on to complete his Spine fellowship at the Hospital for Special Surgery.
 After serving as a spine attendent at Stony Brook University Hospital for over 10 years, he left to pursue private practice.
 He has been performing complex spine surgery in Long Island for over 27 years.

 Dr. Chernoff is Board Certified in Orthopaedic Surgery and is a Fellow of the American Academy of Orthopaedic Surgery.
 He has privileges at hospitals throughout Manhattan and Long Island including Lenox Hill Hospital, Winthrop University Hospital, Mather Hospital, St. Charles Hospital and rehabilitation, Saint Catherine’s hospital, and Northwell / Huntington hospital.
 Dr. Chernoff enjoys spending his free time with his wife and three children.